Germany men's national ice hockey team: Post-unification

-The team is not considered to be as elite as Canada, the Czech Republic, Finland, Russia, Sweden or the United States; they are ranked 9th in the world (2022) by the IIHF.
-Since re-unification, their best recent results include finishing 6th place at the 2003 World Championships where they lost a close quarter-final match in overtime to Canada, and 4th at the 2010 World Championships where they lost to Sweden in the bronze medal game.
+The team is considered to be slightly behind the Big Six (Canada, the Czech Republic, Finland, Russia, Sweden and the United States); they are ranked 7th in the world (2026) by the IIHF.
+Since re-unification, their best result is silver in the 2018 Olympic Winter Games, when they lost to the Olympic Athletes From Russia 4–3 in overtime.
+It was the first time that Germany had reached the gold medal game at the Winter Olympics.
+Other top results include finishing in 6th place at the 2003 World Championships where they lost a close quarter-final match in overtime to Canada, and 4th at the 2010 World Championships where they lost to Sweden in the bronze medal game, their best placement since 1953.
 Previously, they finished third in the European Group and qualified for the quarter-finals at the 1996 World Cup after a surprising 7–1 victory against the Czech Republic.
 In the 1992 Olympics, they lost to Canada 4–3 in an overtime shoot-out in the quarter-finals.

-Germany has never won an international competition, and their most recent medal was silver in the 2018 Olympic Winter Games, when they lost to the Olympic Athletes From Russia 4–3 in overtime.
-It was the first time that Germany had reached the Gold Medal Game at the Winter Olympics.
-This was their best result, tied with a silver medal at the 1930 World Championships.

-There are 25,934 registered players in Germany (0.03% of its population).

-Team Germany finished in 4th place at the 2010 IIHF World Championship, their best placement since 1953.